 Departments

-- Business Strategy and Services drives strategic initiatives, innovation and continuous improvements that increase client enablement through effective business relationships, outreach, customer support and training.
+- Business Strategy and Services leads and manages strategic initiatives, innovation, and improvements that increase client enablement through effective business relationships, outreach, customer support, and training.

-- The Controller's Office leads and manages the accounting activities for the university, provides expertise in fund, investment and capital accounting, facilitates the transfer of gifts of securities and provides analysis and reporting of financial information.
+- The Controller's Office leads and manages the accounting activities of the university; provides expertise in fund, investment and capital accounting, facilitates the transfer of gifts of securities and provides analysis and reporting of financial information.

 - Global Business Services partners with the Stanford community to deliver business solutions that safeguard, enable and accelerate international programs, projects and initiatives.

-- The Office of the Treasurer is responsible for institutional treasury functions, providing cash, liquidity and bank relationship management, debt strategy and administration and credit card merchant services.
+- The Office of the Treasurer leads and manages the institutional treasury functions; providing cash, liquidity, and bank relationship management; debt strategy and administration; and credit card merchant services.

-- Organizational Effectiveness supports the alignment of people, processes and systems with business strategy through analysis, design and transformation that improve operational efficiency and innovation.
+- Organizational Effectiveness leads and manages the alignment of people, processes, and systems with business strategy through analysis, design, and transformation to improve operational efficiency and innovation.

-- Procurement Services oversees the policies, processes and systems associated with buying and paying activities at the university.
+- Procurement Services leads and manages the policies, processes, and systems associated with buying and paying activities at the university.